devops329/devops/instruction/deliverable11ChaosTesting/deliverable11ChaosTesting.md

 1. The incident will occur between 8am and 2pm the next day.
 1. Respond to the incident in a timely manner.
 1. Properly diagnose and remedy the root cause of the failure.
+   1. If you debug carefully, it will be obvious what action to take to resolve the chaos.
+   1. You will _not_ need to change the JWT Pizza code.
 1. Produce an [incident report](../incidentReport/incidentReport.md) using the template found in the `jwt-pizza` repository under the [incidentReports](https://github.com/devops329/jwt-pizza/tree/main/incidentReports) folder.

 > [!NOTE]